 Use bare hands to touch these ready-to-eat foods, after just-washed hands (or use tongs or spatulas, deli paper or gloves):

-Constant glove use is bad practice.
-Frequent hand-washing is best practice.
 In the past some cooks have resorted to using gloves for all their cooking activities including touching raw foods and ready-to-eat foods.
-This practice fosters cross contamination.
-The best practice is frequent and freshly washed hands, or the use of a physical barrier such as gloves (after washing hands) or using utensils.
+This practice is counter productive because it fosters cross contamination.
+The best practice is frequent hand washing, and the use of utensils per the plan above.

 In the event you violate the bare-hand-contact plan by touching ready-to-eat foods without freshly washed hands, the ready-to-eat to eat food must be discarded.

 We must utilize at least two of the following additional control measures when contacting ready-to-eat food with bare hands:

 1) Before leaving the restroom, wash your hands;